 Justin is a senior at Fort Loramie High School.
 He is on the National Honor Society, serves as President of their FFA, is a member of the Student Council, and a regular blood donor.

 Emma has been a member of the Scissors to Sheep 4-H Club for 11 years.
 She has taken a variety of projects, many of which have been awarded State Fair Qualifier and Outstanding of the Day.
 Clothing, cake decorating, pygmy goats, and market rabbits are just a select few of the projects Emma has participated in.

 Emma is also a mainstay on the Junior Fair Board.
 She has helped lead the Dog and Photography departments for four years.
 She has also supported the Swine department.
 She is passionate about ensuring structure and efficiency within her departments and always carefully evaluates them for improvements.

 Emma participates in many school activities at Christian Academy, where she is a senior.
 She is Student Council President, plays volleyball, competes in archery, and performs in show choir and school musicals.
 Outside of school, she has been a Conservation Day Camp counselor for four years.
 She also holds a part-time job at Ohio Living Dorothy Love.

 Award #1: Emma Wilt

-At Fort Loramie, Emma is involved with National Honor Society, Spanish Club, History Club and the County Art Show.
+At Fort Loramie, Emma is involved with the National Honor Society, Spanish Club, History Club, and the County Art Show.
 She also plays on the volleyball and softball teams and serves on the high school's wellness committee.

 Award #2: Katelynn Garber